meganz/MEGAchat/src/asyncTestReadme.md

 ### Async tests

-Async tests are defined and registered inside a group body by
+Async tests are defined and registered inside a group body by:
 ```
 asyncTest (name [,<list of done()-s>])
 {